vchoudhari45/codingcargo/src/main/java/com/vc/docs/md/hard/paint-house-ii.md

 <blockquote>
 <p>
 O(N * K) Where <br />
-N is total number of houses in an input array
+N is total number of houses in an input array <br />
-K is total number of colors in an input array
+K is total number of colors in an input array <br />
 </p>
 </blockquote>